Your Lhasa Questions Answered: Permits, Altitude Sickness, and Sacred Sites

 Q: Is the Potala Palace worth it?

-Yes.
-But manage expectations.
+Yes — with expectations managed.
 The interior tour is rushed (60-90 minutes), no photography is allowed inside, and the 200 CNY ticket (peak season) feels steep.
-The exterior — especially at sunset — is where the Potala delivers its greatest impact.
-The 13-story red and white fortress on Marpo Ri hill, with prayer flags fluttering and the sky turning amber behind it, is one of the most powerful architectural sights in Asia.
+The exterior, especially at sunset, is where the Potala delivers its greatest impact.
+The 13-story red and white fortress on Marpo Ri hill, prayer flags fluttering and the sky turning amber behind it, ranks among the most powerful architectural sights in Asia.

 Book 1-3 days ahead (your agency handles this).
 Daily cap: 5,000 visitors.
 The 130m climb to the entrance is genuinely breathless at altitude — take it very slowly.